pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/adding-a-cloud-provider.md

   This page describes how to add a cloud provider to enable its applications.
 ---

+> NOTE: Starting from version v0.35.0, the CloudProvider concept is being replaced by PlatformProvider.
+It's a name change due to the PipeCD vision improvement. __The CloudProvider configuration is marked as deprecated, please migrate your piped agent configuration to use PlatformProvider__.

 PipeCD supports multiple clouds and multiple application kinds.
 Cloud provider defines which cloud and where the application should be deployed to.
 So while registering a new application, the name of a configured cloud provider is required.